For starry-eyed couples, buying a home and moving in together can be an exciting time.

 With that in mind, there are some financial considerations you’ll want to discuss with your partner early on, which could also help you to avoid any nasty situations down the track.

-The initial money talk – are you on the same page?
+Are you on the same page?

 Before you start researching lenders and trawling through real estate websites, there are a few things you should probably discuss with your partner first, if you haven’t already.